dougeby/IntuneDocs/intune-user-help/use-managed-apps-on-your-device-android.md

 -   Microsoft Word, Excel, and PowerPoint

 ## How do I get managed apps?
-First, you'll need to install the Intune Company Portal or Microsoft Intune app.
-If required to get your device managed, use the apps to enroll your device.
-After that, there are three ways you can get managed apps.
+There are three ways to get managed apps.
 * Your organization automatically installs apps to your device at time of enrollment.
-To learn about enrollment, see [Enroll your device in Intune](why-enroll-android-device.md).
-* Your organization makes managed apps available to you in Company Portal or the Microsoft Intune app.
-Go to either app or the Company Portal website to search, view, and install available apps.
 * You install an app from the Google Play store, and then sign in to the app with your work or school account.
+* Your organization makes managed apps available to you in Company Portal.
+Go to the Company Portal app or website to search, view, and install available apps.
+For more information about these apps, see the next section, [Available apps](use-managed-apps-on-your-device-android.md#Available-apps).

- ## Available apps
+ ### Available apps
- Your organization selects apps that are appropriate and useful for you at work or school.
-These apps are the only ones you'll find in Company Portal and the Microsoft Intune app.
+ Your organization can select apps that are appropriate and useful for you at work or school, and make them available to you in Company Portal.

  Apps are also made available to you based on your device type.
 For example, if you're using the Company Portal app for Android, you'll have access to Android apps, but not iOS apps.

  ## Request an app for work or school
- If there's an app you need, but don't see in Company Portal or the Microsoft Intune app, you can request it.
+ If there's an app you need, but don't see in Company Portal, you can request it.
 Find contact details for your **Helpdesk** in either app's **Contact IT** tab.
 You'll find the same contact information on the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).

 ## What can my company support manage in an app?
 The following list describes the settings your company support can manage within an app.
 These settings affect how you view, access, and otherwise use work or school data on your device: